Dianne Greenfield, Ph.D.

 J. Sherman, M. Tzortziou, K.J.
 Turner, D.I.
 Greenfield, and A. Menendez.
 Deciphering the water quality impacts of COVID-19 human mobility shifts in estuaries surrounding New York City.
 Science of the Total Environment, 2023, 896, 164953.

 Z.R.
 Ayala, S.C.
 Judge, S. Anglès, and D.I.
 Greenfield.
-A comparison of the FlowCam 8100 to microscopy and molecular methods for quantifying abundances of the saxitoxin-producing dinoflagellate, Alexandrium catenella.
+A comparison between the FlowCam 8100, microscopy, and sandwich hybridization assay for quantifying abundances of the saxitoxin-producing dinoflagellate, Alexandrium catenella.
 Harmful Algae, 2023, 125, 102423.

 G.E.
 Humphries, J.I.
 Espinosa, M. Ambrosone, Z. Roldan Ayala, M. Tzortziou, J.I.
 Goes, D.I.
 Greenfield.
 Transitions in nitrogen and organic matter form and concentration correspond to bacterial population dynamics in a hypoxic urban estuary.
 Biogeochemistry, 2023, 163, 219-243.